 My 9-5 job is far from the world I immerse myself in.
 My degree is in Environmental Planning, and over the years I’ve worked on creating quality open greenspaces.
 Then I spent seven years working with town centre businesses promoting the towns and staging events including the award winning Ramsbottom Chocolate Festival, Whitefield Halloween Festival, and a host of Christmas festivities.
 I have to say the top of my list (apart from collecting the Chocolate Festival award) was being interviewed by Hacker The Dog from CBBC – now that was surreal.
 I then moved onto Resident/Neighbourhood Engagement, working with the local community and issuing funds for local projects.
 It is really rewarding to see groups come together and realise their potential.
 I really love collaborating with the local community, though I have to confess to loving writing a little more.

 Since an early age I’ve found a love for all things supernatural.
 My earliest memories are reading my mothers books on ghosts, witchcraft, British folklore, ancient Rome and Greek mythology.
 I became so intrigued with ancient lives that I read and watched everything and anything available to me, choosing Latin and Roman Civilisation as an option in high school just so I could visit Hadrians Wall every year and wander around the ruins.
-Nature and wildlife is a huge part of my life, so it is of no suprise that this features heavily in my writing.
+Nature and wildlife is a huge part of my life, so it is of no surprise that this features heavily in my writing.
 I will spend hours ‘earthing’ and being with my cats and wolf out on the moors.

 I’m not the only one who has appeared in the media – my little British Blue lady Lola starred opposite Emilie Autumn, as featured in Kerrang Magazine May 2011.